 As a Catholic, she was persecuted so terribly that she fled for her life to Canada near Montreal, where she lived a life of great holiness to her death in 1680 at the age of 24.

 Her feast day is July 14.
 She is patron saint of the environment and ecology.
 You could call her the "green" saint!

 Sue painted the original of this icon in acrylics.
 The halo symbolizes her name, Lily of the Mohawks.
 The picture is a bit wintry, with little green dots for the seeds of new life in Christ that Kateri helped plant in North America.
 Sue modeled her face after a photo of an Algonquin lady and her clothing from other photos of Mohawk and Algonquin women.
 She is often shown with the Rosary and a cross made from sticks.

-All of our pendants are made with lead free solder and glass.
+All of our pendants and ornaments are made with lead free solder and glass.
 Great on a chain or bracelet.
-We offer a ball chain for elsewhere in my shop.
+We offer a ball chain elsewhere in our shop.

 If you put the charm/medal on a key chain, it may get broken if not treated kindly.
 It is glass.
-If you want one for a key chain, We can custom make your medium charm/medal with a thicker glass for $2.
+If you want one for a key chain, we can custom make your medium charm/medal with a thicker glass for $3.
 Small charm/medals don't need thicker glass, but either way, they need to be on a chain before you add them to your key ring.